CoMParS/.github/profile/README.md

 CoMParS is a project of the Grammatik department of the Leibniz-Institut für Deutsche Sprache (IDS) in Mannheim

-Se the documentation repository for information about the project.
+See the documentation repository for information about the project.